 I’m so sorry to hear that!
-Not only can this be frustrating, but it can also result in higher energy bills.
+Increased drying times can be frustrating, especially because they can result in higher energy bills.

-Your dryer may be adding time to the cycle due to the sensor dry feature, which detects the moisture level in your clothes and adjusts the drying time accordingly.
+If your dryer keeps adding time to the cycle, there’s likely an issue with the sensor dry feature, which detects the moisture level in your clothes and adjusts the drying time accordingly.
 However, a clogged vent or a faulty thermostat could also be contributing factors.

 #1 Your Dryer Is Set To Automatic Cycle

-There is a small sensor in your dryer that is responsible for detecting moisture that is present on your clothing.
-If the sensor detects that your clothes are still wet, then your dryer will add time to the cycle.
+You see, when your dryer is set to the automatic cycle, its sensor will detect the moisture in your clothing.
+If the sensor detects that your clothes are still wet, your dryer will add time to the cycle.

 #2 The Sensor Is Not Calibrated

-Your sensor functions by detecting the moisture that is present in your laundry.
-If the sensor has not been properly calibrated, then it might not be giving appropriate readings to the main control board.
-As a result, the dryer could be adding time even when it should not.
+As mentioned above, the sensor functions by detecting the moisture that is present in your laundry.
+If the sensor has not been properly calibrated, it will not give appropriate readings to the main control board.
+As a result, the dryer will add time even when it should not.

 #3 The Vent Is Clogged

-You see, when this happens, the dryer won’t process air efficiently, preventing it from heating up correctly.
+You see, if the vent is clogged, your dryer won’t process air efficiently, preventing it from heating up correctly.

-Without proper heating, the clothes will take longer to dry, causing the timer to add extra time.
+Without proper airflow and heating, your clothes will take longer to dry, increasing drying times.

-If you want to put a stop to this situation, you need to make sure the vent is clean.
-Take a look at your dryer’s manual and figure out what you need to do to access your dryer vent.
+To solve the problem, please inspect the vent.
+Look at your dryer’s manual and figure out what you need to do to access your vent.

 #4 The Thermostat Is Not Calibrated

-Your thermostat is responsible for sensing how hot the dryer is.
-If there is something wrong with the thermostat, then the dryer may think it is hot, but it is actually not.
+The thermostat is responsible for sensing how hot the dryer is.
+If there is something wrong with the thermostat, your dryer can think it is hot, but it is not.